bytehq/api/api.md

     }
 }
 ```
-* We strongly recommend using gzip for your requests: `-H "User-Agent: gzip"`
+* We strongly recommend using gzip for your requests by including
+`-H "Accept-Encoding: gzip"` and `-H "User-Agent: gzip (Client/OS/Version/Build)"` headers
 * Remember to use the appropriate Content-Type (`-H "Content-Type:application/json"`) and Accept (`-H "Accept:application/json"`) headers

 Okay, let's dive in!